cerner/fhir.cerner.com/content/millennium/r4/base/entities/organization.md

 - Searching all Organizations
   - Performing an Organization Search request without any parameters will return **all** available Organizations, paginated.
+  - This is not recommended for sites that have a large number of organizations and will not be performant.

 - The `identifier` parameter
   - Code details are required.
 System is optional.
 If system is not provided, search is performed across all systems supported by the